-Meplaylist appoints Mathew Knowles, Kiladejo Into Executive Team
+Meplaylist Appoints Mathew Knowles, Kiladejo Into Executive Team

-Nigeria-born popular music streaming platform, Meplaylist has announced the appointment of Mathew Knowles and Michael Kay Kiladejo as members of its global executive team.
+Popular music streaming platform, Meplaylist, has announced the appointment of Mathew Knowles and Michael Kay Kiladejo as members of its global executive team.

 The announcement follows their investment earlier in the year in the on-demand music streaming startup, Meplaylist.
 They are now to play executive roles in the fast-growing DSP.